Economic history of Germany: Economic miracle and beyond

-The economic reforms and the new West German system received powerful support from a number of sources: investment funds under the European Recovery Program, more commonly known as the Marshall Plan; the stimulus to German industry provided by the diversion of other Western resources for Korean War production; and the German readiness to work hard for low wages until productivity had risen.
+The economic reforms and the new West German system received powerful support from a number of sources: investment funds under the European Recovery Programme, more commonly known as the Marshall Plan; the stimulus to German industry provided by the diversion of other Western resources for Korean War production; and the German readiness to work hard for low wages until productivity had risen.
 But the essential component of success was the revival of confidence brought on by Erhard's reforms and by the new currency.

 The West German boom that began in 1950 was truly memorable.
 The growth rate of industrial production was 25.0 percent in 1950 and 18.1 percent in 1951.
 Growth continued at a high rate for most of the 1950s, despite occasional slowdowns.
 By 1960 industrial production had risen to two-and-one-half times the level of 1950 and far beyond any that the Nazis had reached during the 1930s in all of Germany.
 GDP rose by two-thirds during the same decade.
 The number of persons employed rose from 13.8 million in 1950 to 19.8 million in 1960, and the unemployment rate fell from 10.3 percent to 1.2 percent.

 Labor also benefited in due course from the boom.
 Although wage demands and pay increases had been modest at first, wages and salaries rose over 80 percent between 1949 and 1955, catching up with growth.
-West German social programs were given a considerable boost in 1957, just before a national election, when the government decided to initiate a number of social programs and to expand others.
+West German social programmes were given a considerable boost in 1957, just before a national election, when the government decided to initiate a number of social programmes and to expand others.

 In 1957 West Germany gained a new central bank, the Deutsche Bundesbank, generally called simply the Bundesbank, which succeeded the Bank deutscher Länder and was given much more authority over monetary policy.
 That year also saw the establishment of the Bundeskartellamt (Federal Cartel Office), designed to prevent the return of German monopolies and cartels.
 Six years later, in 1963, the Bundestag, the lower house of Germany's parliament, at Erhard's urging established the Council of Economic Experts to provide objective evaluations on which to base German economic policy.